bkoruznjak/AssecoApp/README.md

 # HashApp
 Test website hash buiilder

-App for website that takes user input and validates if a website url is valid.
+App that takes website URL adresses as user input and validates if a website url is valid.

 After the validation success the user may read the website contents and generate a SHA1 hash of the website.